AaitijhyaGoswami/YLAC_MC2026/README.md

 ## Overview

 This project is a **multi-module Streamlit application** that quantifies the infrastructural burden imposed on pedestrians at the Yeshwantpur transit hub.
-The core idea is to treat a broken pedestrian corridor as a physical system: encroachments, missing drain covers, and footpath failures act as a resistive friction field, and a commuter's journey through it is analogous to work done against that field — exactly as mechanical work scales with surface resistance:
+The core idea is to treat a broken pedestrian corridor as a physical system: encroachments, missing drain covers, and footpath failures act as a resistive friction field, and a commuter's journey through it is analogous to work done against that field; exactly as mechanical work scales with surface resistance:

 $$W = \int_0^D F(x)\, dx = \int_0^D \mu(x)\, mg\, dx$$